 Applying to health and medicine professional or graduate program is a long, detailed, and sometimes complicated process – but you’re not alone!
 Between the information on these pages, application prep workshops and events, and individual advising appointments, the Careers in Health and Medicine office provides a number of services and resources to help students and alumni navigate the application process.

-Additionally, the Health Sciences Advisory Committee (HSAC) aims to guide students and alumni through the processes of deciding when to apply, completing the application in a timely and comprehensive manner, and navigating the admissions cycle.
-This includes writing a committee letter of recommendation on behalf of each eligible applicant.
+Additionally, the App Prep Program aims to guide students and alumni through the processes of deciding when to apply, completing the application in a timely and comprehensive manner, and navigating the admissions cycle.

 GENERAL APPLICATION INFORMATION

 One of the most important decisions you will make in the application process is deciding when to apply.
 There is no one timeline that fits all students.
 It all depends on when you can submit your strongest possible application.
 A significant amount of planning must go into preparing a competitive application, so it’s important to carefully consider your timeline.
 The Careers in Health and Medicine office emphasizes the importance of applying when you are the most competitive applicant you can be; do NOT rush your application timeline.
 Being competitive relies on academics, extracurricular plans, AND experiences.
 You will need to assess when you will be the most competitive applicant.

 If applying to begin health professional school directly after graduation, the preapplication preparation begins in the fall of junior year.
 A majority of Kalamazoo College applicants in recent years have taken one or more “growth years” between undergraduate and health professions school.
 Throughout the year, potential applicants should think carefully about when to apply and utilize the matriculation year google sheet to determine how the rest of the application process fits into your timeline.

 Things to consider when determining your application timeline:

 - Have you finished ALL pre-requisites?
 When will these be completed?